open-horizon/anax/docs/cluster_install.md

   apt-get -y install jq
   ```

-4. Define this registry as insecure to docker.
+4. Define this registry as insecure to Docker.
 Create or add to `/etc/docker/daemon.json`.

   ```bash
   echo "{